Ssofi1a/ClimateNetBot/README.md

 ## Features

-- Get live updates on climate conditions.
+- Get updates on climate conditions.
 - Receive alerts for significant climate changes and potential hazards.
 - Access personalized recommendations based on current conditions.
 - User-friendly interface to choose locations and devices.